US Senators Back Ukraine Ahead of Major Trump Speech

 By Patricia Zengerle

-WASHINGTON, Feb 24 (Reuters) - A group of Democratic and Republican U.S. senators will introduce a resolution on Tuesday supporting Ukraine as it battles Russian invaders, hours before President Donald Trump was due to make his nationally televised State of the Union address to the nation.
+WASHINGTON, Feb 24 (Reuters) - Democratic and Republican U.S. senators introduced a resolution on Tuesday supporting Ukraine as it battles Russian invaders, hours before President Donald Trump was due to make his nationally televised State of the Union address to the nation.

 The resolution was led by Democratic Senator Jeanne Shaheen and Republican Thom Tillis, who are co-chairs of the Senate NATO Observer Group.
-It had at least 26 other co-sponsors, about evenly divided between Republicans and Democrats, according to an early copy of the resolution seen by Reuters.
+It had at least 26 other co-sponsors, evenly divided between Republicans and Democrats, representing more than a quarter of the Senate.

-Other provisions include condolences for the loss of Ukrainian lives, commendation of Ukrainians' bravery, encouragement of strong cooperation among NATO allies and a call for any negotiated settlement to respect Ukraine's sovereignty, territorial integrity and "include Ukraine as the central party to discussions regarding its future."
+Provisions in the measure include encouragement of strong cooperation among NATO allies and a call for any negotiated settlement to respect Ukraine's sovereignty, territorial integrity and "include Ukraine as the central party to discussions regarding its future."

 Trump's Tuesday night speech coincides with the fourth anniversary of Russia's full-scale invasion of Ukraine, a reminder of a conflict that the Republican president has yet to end despite his past vow that he could stop it "in 24 hours."